Krista Haynes: Comments on sexual assault

 On August 29, 2012, Haynes stirred controversy through a tweet she sent, an hour after Toronto Police had advised women of a recent outbreak of sexual assaults.
 Haynes' tweet said: "Stay alert, walk tall, carry mace, take self-defence classes & don't dress like a whore."
-Katherine Dunn, in her coverage in the Toronto Star, pointed out that Toronto Police consider mace a "prohibited and restricted weapon".
-Several press reports compared Haynes' comment to those of Michael Sanguinetti, a Toronto area police officer, whose widely criticized safety suggestion to college students was "women should avoid dressing like sluts not to be victimized", triggered the worldwide SlutWalk phenomenon.
+Section 88 of the Criminal Code lists mace as a "prohibited and restricted weapon".
+Haynes' comment was compared to those of Michael Sanguinetti, a Toronto area police officer whose widely criticized safety suggestion to college students that "women should avoid dressing like sluts not to be victimized" triggered the worldwide SlutWalk phenomenon.

 Views on COVID-19

 Haynes has been critical of COVID-19 vaccines and vaccine passports and has expressed anti-mask sentiments.
 She has also expressed disdain for vaccine mandates.
 Her husband was placed on unpaid leave by the Toronto Police Service due to his lack of vaccination.
 She has compared public health protocols and vaccine mandates to the holocaust and the civil rights movement.

 In a series of posts on Instagram, Haynes has made unsubstantiated criticisms of the safety of COVID-19 vaccines and their effectiveness, including the benefits of vaccine boosters, in which she claimed that "every booster you take is going to weaken your natural immunity."
 She has also expressed the incorrect belief that vaccination causes viral shedding and encouraged her Instagram followers to "rise up" and continue "holding the line for medical freedom".
 On and around Remembrance Day, Haynes suggested that people should wear remembrance poppies instead of masks in Canada, saying that "If you're headed into a store today and you find it more important to put on a mask than a poppy, rethink your priorities because there have been men and women who have fought bravely and died for our freedoms that we seem to be just handing over today, so please think about that."
 She later suggested that the Canadian government should have sent every Canadian household a Bible instead of information cards on COVID-19 vaccines.

 Haynes believes the Canadian government is conspiring to remove freedoms from citizens while lying to the public about potential vaccine side effects.
 Haynes added that vaccine information could be disseminated to the Chinese governments and the FBI.
 She has also shared information against childhood vaccination.

 Haynes campaigns against the COVID-19 lockdowns and shares anti-vaccine content on social media.
 Robyn Urback, writing in The Globe and Mail, has criticized the mainstream media for under reporting her campaign, in the context of Haynes' father being the Premier of Ontario.
 In January 2022, Haynes attended a rally welcoming trucks in Freedom Convoy 2022, making their way through the Greater Toronto Area.
 She was seen carrying a flag that said "Fuck Trudeau".

+By December 2021, NOW Toronto and The Globe and Mail had published articles covering her position.